 Periodo Especial hails from a collection of short travel pieces I drafted while traveling across Cuba as a writer and theatrical performer.

+Doing original theater is very different from dredging up the old chestnuts.
 Sometimes there’s nothing you can do but laugh.

 The green room, like the rest of the Cabildo Theater, suffers from deprivation.
 The embargo has been relentless and now the Soviet Union is gone.
 Fidel calls it a special period, the Periodo Especial and assures his people that they will survive.
 Water stains tattoo the ceiling where a single bulb glows in the brown-out of a Cuban night.
 The women whisper.
 There is no toilet paper in the bathroom.